eldoriarpg/EMMI/README.md

 Just import: `de.eldoria.emmi.converter`

-Then create a new JsonConverter object, pass the EMMI message and execute the toString() method.
+Then call the static method convert() on JsonConverter and pass the EMMI message.

-`String myTellrawMessage = new JsonConverter(myEmmiMessage).toString();`
+`String myTellrawMessage = JsonConverter.convert(myEmmiMessage);`

 Yes thats all.
 I think this is pretty easy.